johnsoga/macOS-Cybersecurity-Handbook/README.md

 ## Installing macOS

 By default, Apple devices come with macOS already pre-installed.
-Depending on your [security posture](#security-posture) it may be acceptable to use your device as is with this default install and going through the initial configuration setup.
-If your security posture is higher it may otherwise make more sense to overwrite this install with a new installation of the operating system.
-This section will cover these different scenarios
+Depending on your [security posture](#security-posture) it may be acceptable to use your device as is with this default installation and then going through the initial configuration setup.
+If your security posture is higher it may require reinstallation to ensure a valid/verified image from Apple.
+This section will cover these different scenarios.

 ### Reinstalling macOS from a Recovery Partition